 Room-by-room heat losses to BS EN12831.
 You will find an acceptable method of calculating these heat losses in the Domestic Heating Design Guide or Kensa can produce these on your behalf.

 Heat emitter schedule.
 This includes the type of floor coverings to be used and pipe spacings if underfloor heating is being installed, along with the size and number of radiators.
+(We will provide you with a radiator sizing guide, but you will need to know the type of emitters required to determine the flow rate).

 An indication of the ground type.
 This is the area where the ground arrays, such as slinky pipes, are to be installed.
 In the UK, the ground type is usually limited to sand or clay and is either classed as wet or dry.